-Throughout the course of the series there are several instances where the reader can clearly see that they motives within the Slytherin house are definitely not the best.
+Throughout the course of the series there are several instances where the reader can clearly see that the motives within the Slytherin house are definitely not the best.
 “And power-hungry Slytherin loved those of great ambition” (Goblet of Fire 129 ebook).
 In the very first book, we are introduced to a very rude boy who seems to not care about anyone other than himself.
 Draco Malfoy is presented when Harry first visits Diagon Alley, but their first real interaction happens when Draco is introducing himself to the famous Harry Potter for the first time.
 Harry’s new friend, Ron Weasley, snickers to himself when Draco proudly tells Harry his name.
 Draco goes on to say, “Think my name’s funny, do you?
 No need to ask who you are.
 My father told me all the Weasleys have red hair, freckles, and more children than they can afford” (Sorcerer’s Stone 80 ebook).
 From the very beginning the readers get a very bitter taste in their mouth from the “Slytherin type”.
 The most obvious stereotype that the Sytherin’s represent is the fact that Voldemort himself was a Slytherin and that alone categorizes the Sytherins in a not so good position with the rest of the world.
 The catch is that one would think that it would be a good idea to turn away from the horrible person that their house produced, but they follow him like he is their Lord and want to be more like him.
 They cherish his name and promote everything Voldemort stands for, which make them seem even worse.
 In Harry Potter and the Order of the Phoenix, Bellatrix Lestrange kills her own cousin Sirius Black.
 Bellatrix clearly symbolizes the Slytherin stereotype told to the reader by the Sorting Hat, “those cunning folk use any means to achieve their ends” (Sorcerer’s Stone 86 ebook).
 It is clear to the reader that this particular Slytherin will do anything to achieve what they want, which is the gratification of Lord Voldemort.
 She goes on to taunt Harry about the loss of his godfather by telling him he must mean the Unforgiveable Curse and asking him if he truly loved Sirius (Order of the Pheonix 610 ebook).
+Argument?
+I’m having trouble following it.

 In the Harry Potter series there are outliers that do not line up with these stereotypical groups because they do what they want and do not let the world classify them.
 In Harry Potter there are definitely outliers in every house.
 Outliers prove that stereotypes have power, but only to a certain extent.
 There are people that do not conform to the stereotypes and there are people who do not learn how they should act in a given category.